 The parallels that are drawn between the Black and women's movements can always turn into an 11-plus: who is more exploited?
 Our purpose here is not parallels.
 We are seeking to describe that complex interweaving of forces which is the working class; we are seeking to break down the power relations among us on which is based the hierarchical rule of international capital.
-For no man can represent us as women any more than whites can speak about and themselves end the Black experience.
-Nor do we seek to convince men of our feminism.
-Ultimately they will be "convinced" by our power.
-We offer them what we offer the most privileged women: power over their enemies.
-The price is an end to their privilege over us.
+For no man can represent us as women to unite in spite of the divisions which are inherent in its very structure-factory versus plantation versus home versus schools-those at the lowest levels of the hierarchy must themselves find the key to their weakness, must themselves find the strategy which will attack that point and shatter it, must themselves find their own modes of struggle.

-&lt;sup>2 For an analysis of the antagonistic relationship between workers and trade unions see S. James, Women, The Unions and Work, or what is not to be done, first published in 1972, republished with a new Postscript, Falling Wall Press, Bristol, 1976.
+2 For an analysis of the antagonistic relationship between workers and trade unions see S. James, Women, The Unions and Work, or what is not to be done, first published in 1972, republished with a new Postscript, Falling Wall Press, Bristol, 1976.

-&lt;sup>3 For the best demystification of culture I know which shows, for example, how West Indian cricket has carried in its heart racial and class conflicts, see C.L.R.
+3 For the best demystification of culture I know which shows, for example, how West Indian cricket has carried in its heart racial and class conflicts, see C.L.R.
 James, Beyond a Boundary, Hutchinson, London 1963.